GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_access.md

 DEA Coastal Ecosytems data is large with files up to 3 GB in size.
 We strongly recommend streaming data directly from the cloud rather than downloading the data.
 Please see the instructions below: **How to stream data from AWS**
 :::

-:::{dropdown} How to explore DEA Maps (To be completed with StoryMap)
+:::{dropdown} How to explore DEA Maps

 Start exploring [DEA Coastal Ecosystems on DEA Maps](https://maps.dea.ga.gov.au/story/DEACoastalEcosystems).